 Raise your hand if you think foliage is just as important as the flowers in your garden.
 Foliage plants don’t necessarily have to be the star of the show—some plants are destined for supporting roles—but others definitely have superstar potential.
 And, of course, not all leaves are green.
 There is a whole rainbow out there waiting for their closeup in your garden.

 Some plants are genetically blessed with great flowers AND leaves.
 I’m thinking of heucheras and tiarellas, while others have names that might fool you into thinking they have super-awesome flowers (i.e. Rex begonias), but they’re really all about the leaves.

 When you’re thinking of spaces to fill in the garden, figure out which role your leafy plant can play and set the scene.
-Foliage plants can act as a backdrop, highlighting the attributes of other plants; they can provide a variety of interesting textures and shapes; they add multi-season colour; and leaf hues can complement and contrast with both annuals and perennials.
-If your garden is a blank slate, well then you can really plan out the structure and shape of the space, and figure out your plant composition.
+Foliage plants can act as a backdrop, highlighting the attributes of other plants; they can provide a variety of interesting textures and shapes; they add multi-season color; and leaf hues can complement and contrast with both annuals and perennials.
+If your garden is a blank slate, then you can really plan out the structure and shape of the space, and figure out your plant composition.
 Think about grouping plants in threes or fives for impact.

 Perennial foliage plants

 One of my favourite additions to my front gardens in the last few years is my Tiny Wine Ninebark (Physocarpus opulifolius) from Proven Winners.
 Even though the leaves are a deep shade of maroon, this compact shrub is no wallflower.
 It really stands out.
 An added bonus are the lovely pale pink and white flowers that bloom in the spring (and sometimes I get a second round later in the season!).
 It’s very hardy (USDA zone 3-7) and likes full sun.